jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ![old philosophy in a new world](/img\diagrams\suburbs-idealized.jpg) _The American Dream, if you want to live in 1969 forever.
 There are lots of antagonists in this photo.
 Newspapers, broadcasters, oil, reporters, gas cars, k-university education are among today's largest Industrial Age holdovers filled with layers of middlemen._

 Darth Blockbuster stalls the future by writing rules to keep his Industrial Age tools, and himself, in power.
 These rules are like a Death Star.
 They concentrate the legal departments, HR reps, corporate lobbyists of a bygone age.

  This antagonism is our new evil.

 Before our civilization can evolve, we need to defeat Darth Blockbuster and blow up his super-weapon.

-I'll explain the philosophy we need to win, but whether you decide to become a player god is up to you.
+I'll explain the philosophy we need to win, but whether you decide to become a player is up to you.
 If you're ready, keep reading.
 It's time to strategize.

 ![old philosophy in a new world](/img\diagrams\techvolution-main-street3.jpg) _Lots of player gods have come before us.
 They did their job.
 Most recently, in the era of mass-production.
 Now it's our time to step up._